 If you feel that the tiles in your home look clumsy and old, then installing tile over tile is the easiest way to reface the surface.
 Removing old tile yourself can cause potential damage to the wall or flooring; however, if done properly, it is an easy job.
-But before you start retiling, make sure that the old tiles are not loose and are in good shape.
+But before you start retiling, make sure that you're working on a sound completely level surface where the tiles are in good shape, free of mold and mildew, and without odd-pattern placed tiles that could alter a smooth new layer.

 Step 1 - Aesthetic Considerations

 Installing tile over old tile is easy, but permanent fixtures may look sunken if you proceed without removing them.
-The level of floor raises and then the baseboard and door trim may have to be done to adjust to the new floor level.
+The level of the floor will be raised and then the baseboard and door trim may have to be redone to adjust to the new floor level.

 Step 2 - Sand Old Tiles

-If you find any old tile or grout line loose, then reattach it.
+If you find any old tile or grout line loose, then redo or reattach it.
 Next sand the old tile to remove wax or any other spilling on it.
-Sanding also makes the old tiles rough so that the new tile adheres to old tile strongly.
-You must follow Step 3 only if you are fixing tiles over tiles on floor.
+Sanding also makes the old tiles rough so that the new tiles adhere to the old tiles strongly.
+You must follow Step 3 only if you are fixing tiles over tiles on the floor.
 If you are fixing tiles on walls, then you can skip Step 3.

 Step 3 - Clean and Level